Why Am I Running?

-I believe in building a stronger coalition between workers, environmentalists, and business people, and I will support legislation aimed at creating more green jobs in our stat
+I believe in building a stronger coalition between workers, environmentalists, and business people, and I will support legislation aimed at creating more green jobs in our state.

 Fighting For Education

-I support public education and a system that attracts and retains high quality teachers.
+A public education system that attracts and retains high quality teachers.
 Teachers and staff deserve better pay.

 I'm a second generation Arizonan.
 I was born and raised in Yuma.
 I come from a close-knit farming family with a devotion to education and a history of community service.

 Member of Insurance Committee